cdelahousse/Radio-Tray-Documentation/output/output.markdown

 `setup.py` uses Python's `distutils` [library](http://docs.python.org/2/library/distutils.html) to install the application.
 This is the conventional way of distributing Python modules to many systems and handles the distribution specific installation details.
 For more information visit Python Doc's [Installing Python Modules](http://docs.python.org/2/install/index.html).

+##Contributing

+Radio Tray is a small project, but it can always use more help.
+Here are a few suggestions.
+The newest version comes with a well defined plug-in framework.
+Try implementing a new feature.
+If you'd like to to translate the program into your native language, visit Radio Tray's [Transiflex page](http://www.transifex.net/projects/p/radiotray/) for instructions on how to do so.
+Lastly, if you find a bug or would like to implement a new feature, please visit the project's [issues](https://bitbucket.org/carlmig/radio-tray/issues) page where you can create bug reports or give suggestions.
+The best way to contribute is to read through the open issues and implement bug fixes.
+The project is hosted on [BitBucket](http://bitbucket.org) using Mercurial as source control.
+Forking and contributing patches should be no trouble.

 ##Bookmarks.xml

-All radio stations are saved to `bookmarks.xml` which is located in `/home/<user>/.local/share/radiotray`.
+All radio stations are saved to `bookmarks.xml` which is located in `~/.local/share/radiotray`.
 It is an XML file that uses a nested hierarchy to represent groups and stations.
 If a bookmarks file isn't at that location, the default `bookmarks.xml` will be copied over.
 Moving or backing up an existing set of bookmarks is as simple as copying this file.

 Here is an example of a simple `bookmarks.xml` file.
 It describes three radio stations.
 Two that are grouped together and one that will be located at the root of the stations list.